nebari-dev/nebari-docs/docs/docs/get-started/quickstart.md

 ---
 id: quickstart
 title: Quickstart
-description: A cheat sheet of Neabri commands for returning users.
+description: A cheat sheet of Nebari commands for returning users.
 ---

 This is a quick Nebari CLI reference.
 If you're new to Nebari, start at [Installing Nebari][install-nebari].